milesdaudistel/notes/notes.md

 <details>
 <summary>Container</summary>
 A container is like a virtual machine, but lighter weight.
 While a VM requires you to have a whole copy of an operating system, a container only requires you to have a copy of the parts of an operating system that you want to change.
 Let's say you are running Linux, and you want to be able to run both python2 and python3.
 Those might conflict with each other, so what you can do is create a container image for both of them.
 The container image will have a copy of your .bash_profile (your PATH variable) and a different set of files in /lib/python.
 With virtual environments, you would have to have Linux running on your computer, and 2 more images of Linux on top of that.
 That means 3 copies of the kernel, 3 copies of GNU, 3 copies of every file on your computer.
 That's a lot of memory, and it tends to be slow.
 With containers, you start with just 1 copy of everything, then you make 2 more copies of your path variable, modify them, and 2 more copies of your python libraries, and modify them.
 In a way, it's kind of like branching in a git repository, but for your operating system.
+You only need to make a copy of things you are going to modify.

 So, VMs are big and slow.
 Containers are small and fast.
 However, the more you modify in a container, the bigger it gets, and the more like a VM it becomes.